knpuniversity/symfony2-series/knpu/episode1/doctrine2.md

 things like events that let you "hook" into Doctrine as entities are inserted, updated or removed from the database.

-Oh, and don't forget `Doctrine has its own documentation`_, though the most helpful pages are the [Annotations Reference][Annotations Reference] and `Doctrine Mapping Types`_ reference pages.
+Oh, and don't forget [Doctrine has its own documentation][Doctrine has its own documentation], though the most helpful pages are the [Annotations Reference][Annotations Reference] and [Doctrine Mapping Types][Doctrine Mapping Types] reference pages.
 And by the way, when you see annotations in the Doctrine docs, prefix them with `@ORM\` before putting them in Symfony.
 That's because of this `use` statement above our entity: